syenpark/Intro2CTandDS/README.md

 - Finding the Shortest Path
   [Depth first search (DFS)](https://www.youtube.com/watch?v=tlPuVe5Otio) VS. [Breadth first search (BFS)](https://www.youtube.com/watch?v=E_V71Ejz3f4)
+  Above things are sort of backtraking.
+They check eacn step and decide whether go or not depending on its policy (DFS or BFS, or etc.)
   For a weighted shortest path, use DFS.

 #### Problem Set 1